Capella87/learn-aspnet/README.md

 ## What is this?

-Learning scratchpad for ASP.NET Core (Focused on MVC)
+Learning scratchpad for ASP.NET Core (Focused on MVC and Minimal Web API)

-This repository uses .NET 8 Preview.
+This repository uses .NET 8.
+In every .NET release, I switch .NET version to latest swiftly.

-## More things on the way...
-Detailed materials such as learning notes which contain I've learned will be available in my new blog opening on this month.
-The blog will be available on https://capelladev.com/blog

 ## Plans
 * Minimal Web API